docker/docs/desktop/linux/install/pi.md

 - Meet the [system requirements](../../install/#system-requirements)
 - Have a 64-bit version of Raspberyy Pi OS
-- Fast SD card
+- Have a fast SD card
-- Stable power supply
+- Have a stable power supply
-- A minimum of 4GB RAM
+- Have a minimum of 4GB RAM

 ## Install Docker Desktop

 To install Docker Desktop for Linux on your Raspberry Pi:

 1. Set up [Docker's package repository](../../../engine/install/debian.md#set-up-the-repository).

-2. Download the latest DEB package from the [release](../../release-notes.md).
+2. Download the latest DEB package from the [release](../../release-notes.md) page.

 3. Install the package with apt as follows: